casper-network/docs-archive/implementation/serialization-standard.rst

 Serialization Standard
 ======================
 We provide a custom implementation to serialize data structures used by the Casper node to their byte representation.
-This document details how this custom serialization is implemented, allowing developers to build their own library that implements the custom serialization.
+This document details how this custom serialization is implemented, allowing developers to build a library that implements the custom serialization.

 .. _serialization-standard-block: